Coronavirus updates for Ilkley

 This page has been the go to place during lockdown as Ilkley Chat brought you the latest news affecting Ilkley as a result of the COVID-19 coronavirus outbreak.

-The useful information and news blog will continue to be updated as and when.
+The useful information and news blog sections further down will continue to be updated as and when.

 USEFUL INFORMATION AND LINKS